kamrankashef/connect2/README.md

 `./connect2 dev-machine`

-Similarly, you can copy files, quickly execute commands and scripts remotely.
+Similarly, you can copy files, and quickly run inline-commands or local scripts remotely.
 Configuration is easy and can be done interactively.

 - [Installation](#installation)
 - [Configure Aliases](#configure-aliases)